danesposi/turbit/README.md

 > Create powerful applications, scripts, and automations with enhanced
 > performance through parallel processing. **Turbit was designed for the multi-core era.**

-## Key Applications

-Turbit excels at optimizing resource-intensive operations, making it ideal for:

 | Application | Description |
 |-------------|-------------|